JackSzwergold/Writing/memories/Raves and Erasure.md

 Anyway, that paints the picture of who Pete was to an extent.
 Another aspect of his persona was he liked going to raves in the 1990s with a friend of all they nicknamed “Big Dumb Dave.”

 Dave wasn’t really dumb at all… In fact he was a nice guy.
 And the most I knew about him at one point was simply that he liked the electro-pop band *Erasure*.
-I knew this before I even met Dave because Todd (the asshole) always thought that it was funny that Dave liked *Erasure* becuase Todd tagged them as a gay band.
+I knew this before I even met Dave because Todd (the asshole) always thought that it was funny that Dave liked *Erasure* because Todd tagged them as a gay band.

 “Does he know *Erasure*’s a gay band!
 Maybe he’s gay?
 Big dumb Dave is gay!
 He’s gay!!!”
 Todd shouted once at a bar giggling all the while.
 Never mind that Todd was a closet case who liked to paint his nails black and randomly attempt—and sometimes succeed—at sexual assault every now and then; men and women, friends and strangers.

 But I digress… Pete and Dave liked to go to raves.
 Dave—the guy who liked *Erasure*—liked to go to raves and enjoy himself in the music and the scene.
 Pete tagged along, didn’t really like the music, and wasn’t really into the scene but did like one thing at raves: Grabbing random women dancing around in various states of inebriation and just outright molesting them.
 We all knew that he did that because Todd—who was obsessed with how people react at “The Bacchanal”—often gossiped about Pete’s conquests as a positive thing.
-But saying these things were conquests were a bit of a stretch; they were all non-consenual encounters that amounted to assault.
+But saying these things were conquests were a bit of a stretch; they were all non-consensual encounters that amounted to assault.
 And yes, Todd non-ironically referred to parties as “The Bacchanal.”

 So that’s Pete in a nutshell: Pete liked to go to raves and assault women, Todd considered him a “hero” and a normal guy, and they both routinely harassed Dave for liking *Erasure* because that was “gay.”
 Tada!